- Home

 Overview

-Immunotherapy drugs known as checkpoint inhibitors block proteins that stop immune cells from recognising and destroying the cancer cells.
-Once the proteins are blocked, the immune cells can potentially recognise and attack the cancer.
+Immunotherapy drugs called checkpoint inhibitors block proteins that stop immune cells from recognising and destroying cancer cells, so the immune cells can potentially recognise and attack the cancer.
+Immunotherapy doesn’t always work for everyone.

-Immunotherapy is a relatively new treatment for mesothelioma.
-However, it is now commonly used for most people who are fit enough to have any type of treatment.
-It may not be used upfront if you are having trimodality treatment.
-Your medical oncologist will discuss whether immunotherapy is suitable for you.
+Immunotherapy is now the usual first option for people well enough to have any treatment.
+It’s also used for people who had chemotherapy as their first treatment.
+However, it may not be used up-front if you are having trimodality therapy.
+Your medical oncologist will discuss whether immunotherapy is the most suitable option for you.

 Having immunotherapy

-The drugs used are ipilimumab and nivolumab in combination.
 Immunotherapy drugs are usually given through a vein (intravenously) in hospital and can take between 30 and 90 minutes.
-You will usually wait a short time to be monitored for any reaction before going home.
-Immunotherapy may be used alone or with chemotherapy.
+You will wait a short time to be monitored for any reaction before going home.
+Immunotherapy may be used alone or in combination with chemotherapy.

 Side effects of immunotherapy